gfx-rs/wgpu-native/README.md

 Right now this fork is only made for my specific particle simulation project, and only builds for `x86_64-unknown-linux-gnu`, but I plan to make it compile for `wasm` and `windows`.

 - Update dependencies
+- Move headers from `ffi/webgpu-headers/` to `ffi/webgpu/` for compatibility with [sdl3webgpu](https://github.com/eliemichel/sdl3webgpu)
 - Only enable `wgsl` feature by default -> From 48MB to 41MB
 - Enable more generic optimizations for [release mode](Cargo.toml#L164) -> From 41MB to 16MB
 - Enable [nightly features](.cargo/config.toml) -> From 16MB to 7.4MB